On April 11, 1944, a young Anne Frank wrote in her diary:

 Who has made us Jews different from all other people?
 Who has allowed us to suffer so terribly until now?
 It is God Who has made us as we are, but it will be God, too, who will raise us up again.
 Who knows – it might even be our religion from which the world and all peoples learn good, and for that reason and that reason alone do we now suffer.
 We can never become just Netherlanders, or just English, or representatives of any other country for that matter.
 We will always remain Jews.

 After the Holocaust, the world gave the Jews a reprieve from their hatred, becoming instead beneficiaries of their pity.
-But looking at events around the world, it is rapidly becoming clear that the last 70 years was an aberration.
-We are witnessing the rise of anti-Semitism, particularly in Europe, as the world reverts back to its ageless pattern and habit.
+But looking at events around the world, it is rapidly becoming clear that the last 75 years was an aberration.
+We have witnessed the rise of anti-Semitism around the world as the world reverts back to its ageless pattern and habit.

 Rabbi Soloveitchik tells us that though the Midrash identifies three times the word eicha is used, in truth there is a fourth.
 When Adam and Eve fail to take responsibility, God calls out to them and says ayeka, where are you?
 Ayeka is spelled with the same letters as eicha, leading Rabbi Soloveitchik to say that when we don’t answer the call of ayeka, when we don’t take personal responsibility for our problems and blame others, we will ultimately find ourselves asking eicha, how could it be?